 The IRS has provided minimal guidance when it comes to crypto taxes and how to treat everything.
-This doesn’t just leave you in the dark wondering exactly how to do things, but it also has CPA’s unsure of how to deal with the situation.
-Many CPA’s are applying the 1031 exchange for like-kind goods for crypto-to-crypto trades, but as of 2018 and the new tax code, this is no longer allowed.
+This doesn’t just leave you in the dark wondering exactly how to do things, but it also has many CPA’s unsure of how to deal with the situation.
+This is especially true of CPA's who have no experience with crypto.

 If you are new to the world of crypto taxes, you might want to start with a foundation on the topic.
 However if you are familiar with the basics, you know that all it takes to calculate your capital gains is to know your Cost Basis and the Fair Market Value of the crypto at the time of the trade.
-Once you have this information, you just subtract your cost basis from the fair market value to arrive at your capital gain.
+Once you have this information, you just subtract your cost basis from the fair market value to arrive at your capital gain (or capital loss).
 If you are a relatively low volume trader, you can probably do these calculations by hand.
 If you are a high-volume day-trader on the other hand, or if you haven’t been keeping track of this data for every trade, we recommend using crypto tax software to do the grunt of the capital gains calculations for you.

 Cryptocurrency exploded into the mainstream just this past year (2017).
 This growth spurt into the limelight caught not only the government by surprise, but also most CPA’s.
-The majority of CPA’s out there have no idea what a digital asset even is or why it has value.
-However, now that the digital asset class is growing, a lot of CPA’s are trying to play catch up and are offering services catered towards the crypto space.
+The majority of CPA’s out there don't know what a digital asset is or why it has value.
+However, now that the asset class is growing, a lot of CPA’s are playing catch up and are offering services catered towards the crypto space.
 Be careful about which CPA you go with, and make sure they are knowledgeable about the technology before giving them your money.
 If you are looking, we have a directory of tax pros who are familiar with cryptocurrency.